ifm/o3d3xx-ros/README.md

 topics provided by the `/o3d3xx/camera` node and write the data to files.
 Specifically,
 [PCD files](http://pointclouds.org/documentation/tutorials/pcd_file_format.php)
-for the `/o3d3xx/camera/cloud` topic and PNG files for the `/o3d3xx/camera/depth`, `/o3d3xx/camera/amplitude`, and `/o3d3xx/camera/confidence` topics.
+for the `/o3d3xx/camera/cloud` topic, PNG files for the `/o3d3xx/camera/depth`, `/o3d3xx/camera/amplitude`, and `/o3d3xx/camera/confidence` topics, and OpenCV YAML files for the `/o3d3xx/camera/xyz_image` topic.
 This node was created to ease tool interoperability of performing analysis on the data provided by the O3D3xx camera.
 For example, at [Love Park Robotics](http://loveparkrobotics.com), our lead quant likes to use MATLAB for algorithm design and using this node to